Strong and Hiding Distributed Certification of Bipartiteness: Impossibility in the order-invariant case

 \section{Impossibility in the order-invariant case}

 In this section, our goal is to show our impossibility result in the order-invariant case (\cref{thm:oi-bip-impossibility}).
-Before we can state the proof, we first need to set up some technical lemmas concerning the accepting neighborhood graph (\cref{sec:stgo-postulate}).
+Before we can state the proof, we first need to set up some technical notions regarding views and translating views into graphs (\cref{sec:oi-lb-realization}).
 Using these new tools, we then prove our theorem in \cref{sec:proof-oi-lb}.